Benign Prostatic Hyperplasia (BPH): Symptoms, Causes & Treatment Guide

 5-alpha reductase inhibitors

-5-alpha reductase inhibitors may take up to six months to treat the condition of enlarged prostate in people.
+5-alpha reductase inhibitors may take up to six months to treat the condition of an enlarged prostate in people.
 As side effects, these medicines may cause sexual problems in some consumers.
 Also, 5-alpha reductase inhibitors are used to treat male pattern hair loss.

 Combination therapy